po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

 * Open the [Bootstrap website](https://getbootstrap.com/docs/5.1/getting-started/introduction/) and then select the Get Started button to open the documentation.

-* Walk through the Quick Start section of the page, explaining the CSS file and three JavaScript/jQuery dependencies.
+* Walk through the Quick Start section of the page, explaining the CSS file and the bundled JavaScript dependency.
 We don't always need the `<script>` tags for our app to work, but they're needed for certain offerings that Bootstrap provides.

 * Briefly touch on how Bootstrap can be thought of in three main solutions: